Resources for Medical Marihuana Cardholders and Recreational Users in Michigan

-In 2018, Michigan legalized the recreational distribution and use of cannabis products.
-However, the use of marijuana for medical purposes has been legal for even longer.
-So, whether you are new to cannabis or have lots of experience with it, we’re here to provide some essential information to help you learn or refresh your knowledge.
+In 2018, Michigan legalized the recreational distribution and use of marihuana products, while the use of marihuana for medical purposes has been legal for even longer.
+Whether you are new to marihuana or are an experienced user, we’re here to provide some essential information to help you learn or refresh your knowledge.

-Additionally, if a patient is affected by one of the following debilitating symptoms, they may also qualify for a medical marijuana card in Michigan:
+Additionally, if a patient is affected by one of the following debilitating symptoms, they may also qualify for a medical marihuana card in Michigan:

 To receive your card in Michigan, a qualifying patient will need to start by obtaining their own medical records.
 Then, you could either receive a written recommendation directly from your physician, or you can request your records from the doctor’s office.

-As soon as you have your records, you’re ready to visit a Michigan medical marijuana clinic.
+As soon as you have your written recommendation or records, you’re ready to visit a Michigan medical marihuana clinic.
 You might be required to submit your records to the clinic in advance in the case of some clinics.
-A qualified doctor will review your records and perform a thorough exam to determine whether medical marijuana is the appropriate path to take.
+A qualified doctor will review your records and perform a thorough exam to determine whether medical marihuana is the appropriate path to take.

-Once you receive a written certification, you’ll be able to apply for your medical marijuana card.
+Once you receive a written certification, you’ll be able to apply for your medical marihuana card.
 You can do this through the state’s site, or you can submit a paper application.
-To submit your application, you will be required to provide proof of Michigan residency, as well as a $60 application fee.
+To submit your application, you will be required to provide proof of Michigan residency, and pay a $60 application fee.

 To apply, you can visit the state’s website to submit a digital application.
 You will need to create an account before being able to fill out and submit your application.